Cars brands and logos that start with L

 Lanchester Motor Company Logo

 The British car brand Lanchester Motor Company was founded in 1895 by Frederick William Lanchester in Birmingham, UK.
-It left a significant trace in the history of the automobile industry as one of the first companies that saw the automobile not only as a technical means but also made it an object of art, an effective way to demonstrate style, beauty, and perfection.
-The merger of the brand in 1931 with Daimler Motor Company allowed the expansion of the boundaries of production.
-But in 1955, the brand was acquired by Jaguar Cars, and in 2008, the Indian Tata Motors became its owner.
+It left a significant mark on the history of the automobile industry as one of the first companies to see the automobile not only as a technical means but also as an object of art, an effective way to demonstrate style, beauty, and perfection.
+The merger of the brand with Daimler-Benz in 1931 enabled production expansion.
+However, in 1955, the brand was acquired by Jaguar Cars, and in 2008, the Indian Tata Motors became its owner.

 Lancia Automobiles S.p.A.